api-platform/docs/core/operations.md

 # api/config/api_platform/resources.yaml
 App\Entity\Book:
     collectionOperations:
-        get:
-            method: 'GET' # nothing more to add if we want to keep the default controller
+        get: ~ # nothing more to add if we want to keep the default controller
     itemOperations:
-        get:
+        get: ~
-            method: 'GET'
 ```

 Or the XML configuration format: